mirchencom/webconsole/Documentation/Todo/Index.md

 * [ ] Perform node module test on virtual machine
 * [ ] Try running plugin tests again on virtual machine
 * [ ] Shoot, like everywhere I should be using `require_relative`
+* [ ] All plugins should use "plugin name" as the title

 ## Continued